gohugoio/hugo/content/en/getting-started/glossary.md

 ### identifier

-An string that represents a variable, method, object, or field.
+A string that represents a variable, method, object, or field.
 It must conform to Go's [language specification](https://go.dev/ref/spec#Identifiers), beginning with a letter or underscore, followed by zero or more letters, digits, or underscores.

 ### int